Deep Quadratic Hedging: Numerical experiments

-Given a portfolio of $m\ge 1$ risky assets, for a strike price $K$ and a terminal time $T$, we aim at hedging and pricing a European type call option, whose payoff function $g: \R_+^m \to \R_+$ is of the form
+Given a portfolio of $m\ge 1$ risky assets, for a strike price $K$ and a terminal time $T$, we aim at hedging and pricing a European-type call option, whose payoff function $g: \R_+^m \to \R_+$ is of the form

 so that the discounted contingent claim $\tilde H$ becomes

 In the one-dimensional case \eqref{HestonModel}, semi-explicit solutions can be computed by following \cite{cerny2008} for the mean-variance hedging and \cite{heath2001numerical} for the local risk minimization.
 We briefly present the two approaches in Appendix \ref{sec:benckmarks} as we shall use them as benchmarks for the deep BSDE solver.
 Both \cite{cerny2008} and \cite{heath2001numerical} rely on a two-dimensional partial differential equation (PDE) which we solve by adapting \cite{in2010adi}, see Appendix \ref{sec:PDEsolver} for details.
 These allow us to compare the entire contingent claim price path, as well as the trading strategies paths in $[0, T]$.